Two faces of Covid-19 impact:

 Each of these trends is described in full detail in our report.
 Comparisons are also drawn between trends among age categories as well as in advanced and developing economies.
 The report can be downloaded on the right-hand side.

-In collaboration with the Reuters foundation we have provided an exclusive interview which can be found here.
+In collaboration with the Reuters foundation we have provided an exclusive interview.
+The article "Concern over rich-poor divide seen on the increase during the pandemic" can be found here.

-This interview has also been published in the following countries:
+This article has also been published in the following countries:

 Australia: Sight magazine